reorx/jsoncv/README.md

    - Change all instances of `./src` to `./jsoncv/src`.
    - Change the value of `dataFilename` to your CV data file, for example `cv.json`.
    - Change `renderData.theme` to the theme you want to use.
-   - Change `renderData.primaryColor` to the primary color you want to use.
 8. Copy `./jsoncv/index.html` to `index.html` and change all instances of `./src` to `./jsoncv/src`.
+   Then Copy `./jsoncv/index.scss` to `index.scss`.
 9. Run `npm run build` to test if everything works.

-After completing these steps, you can now add your own elements and styles to `index.html` to further customize your CV website.
+After completing these steps, you can now add your own elements and styles to `index.html` and `index.scss` to further customize your CV website.
 You can use HTML, CSS, and JavaScript to add your own branding, layout, and functionality to the site.